justixas-git/solaris-adventure-vr/README.md

 # Solaris Adventure
 **Educational VR Game — Gameplay Systems & Interaction Design (Unity / C#)**

-Solaris Adventure is an educational VR game developed as part of my Bachelor’s thesis.
+Solaris Adventure is an educational VR game developed as part of my Bachelor’s thesis, with a strong focus on **gameplay systems, interaction consistency, and VR usability**.
 It teaches middle-school astronomy concepts (grades 5–8) through **interactive VR missions** and **free exploration**.

 > **Note:** The full Unity project and playable builds are not publicly available.
 Additional details can be shared on request.